dotnet/csharplang/proposals/data-classes.md

-In non-`data` sub-classes, if there are any readonly members without default initialization in the base class, the subclass is required to define a protected constructor.
+In non-`data` sub-classes, if there are any readonly members without default initialization in the base class, the subclass is required to define at least one constructor.
 The constructor must assign all readonly members of the base class before the constructor ends, or an error is produced.